 The transitional DPT program is designed for licensed practitioners who have had a traditional physical therapy education below the doctoral level.
 The transitional DPT program builds on the skills, knowledge, and experience of practicing clinicians and entitles graduates to the degree of doctor of physical therapy.
 As a post-professional clinical doctoral degree, the DPT serves as a credential, similar to the MD for medicine, the OD for optometry, and the DPM for podiatry.
 It does not signify advanced preparation or specialization, but instead reflects the culmination of a comprehensive program and the fulfillment of the highest standards of clinical performance in professional practice.
-For more information about this program, contact Dr. Molly Crist, assistant professor of physical therapy, at (315) 792-3089.
+For more information about this program, contact Denise McVay, assistant professor of physical therapy, at (315) 223-2525.

-Major in Accounting
+Major in Accounting\

-Faculty: Basu, Dziekan, J. Heian
+Faculty: Basu, Caster, Dziekan, Hansen

-The accounting major allows students to choose between preparation for careers in public accounting and private accounting.
-Public accounting is a recognized profession that embraces the areas of auditing, financial investigations, design and installation of accounting systems, and taxation.
-Graduates may find a variety of opportunities available, including those of supervisor, manager, and partner in a public accounting firm, or positions of responsibility in private accounting.
+The accounting major prepares students for careers in public and private accounting, including non-profit, governmental and education.
+Public accounting is a recognized state-licensed profession that embraces the areas of financial statement preparation, auditing, financial investigations, design and installation of accounting systems, and taxation.
+Private and other accounting alternatives also engage in the above activities, though the focus is primarily on the single entity-the employer.
+Graduates may find a variety of opportunities, including responsible positions in a public accounting firm or other business and not-for-profit or governmental entities.